vitoska26/agrotech_project/README.md

 # Code
 * Start by calibrating your sensor's wet&dry values. you can use this [link](https://github.com/vitoska26/agrotech_project/blob/main/Code/soil_moisture_sensor_calibrating.ino)
 * Learn to use your valve.
-All our relays are set to **NO** but your valve might work the other way around, and will allow the flow of water when the relay's state is **open**.
-In order to counter that just set your relay to NC - Normally closed. [click here for the code](https://github.com/vitoska26/agrotech_project/blob/main/Code/RELAY_sketch.ino) and [here](https://www.youtube.com/watch?v=zIHPogas1cU) to learn about relays.
+All our relays are set to **HIGH** while shut and **LOW** when watering is needed.
+Your valve might work the other way around, and will allow the flow of water when the relay is set to **HIGH**.
+In order to counter that check your valve using the [relay code](https://github.com/vitoska26/agrotech_project/blob/main/Code/RELAY_sketch.ino) and [here](https://www.youtube.com/watch?v=zIHPogas1cU) to learn about relays.
-* After assembling the system itself, just load this [code](https://github.com/vitoska26/agrotech_project/blob/main/Code/Sensor_Controlled_Irrigation_System.ino) into your MCU.
+* After assembling the system itself, you're welcome to load our [code](https://github.com/vitoska26/agrotech_project/blob/main/Code/Sensor_Controlled_Irrigation_System.ino) into your MCU.

 **important:** In order to load the code into the MCU successfully, make sure the circuit is open and the esp's only power source is your computer, via the usb cable.